Migration guide - 2023-10

 Previewing version 2023-10

-You can test the new version of the API in two ways:
+You can use the new version of the API in two ways:

 Getting help

-If you have questions about the new version or the migration process, please let us know!
-You can submit feedback using this form or post questions in our developer community:
+If you have questions about the new version or the migration process, please let us know in our developer community:

 Offset pagination (old method)